San Mateo Podiatry Group

 To continue to provide excellence in foot and ankle care to our clients, we’ve simplified our financial policy:

-• For treatments that are usually covered by health insurance, we ask that all patient responsibility amounts (co-payment, co-insurance, and deductible) be paid at the time of your visit.
+- For treatments that are usually covered by health insurance, we ask that all patient responsibility amounts (co-payment, co-insurance, and deductible) be collected and paid at the time of your visit.

 Convenience